HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image529.png)

-**Other forms of license exception notification**: In case of license information detection exception, in addition to the corresponding prompt in the top information bar, an exception prompt will pop up when the user logging in to the management platform or refreshing the home page.
+**Other forms of license exception notification:** In case of license information detection exception, in addition to the corresponding prompt in the top information bar, an exception prompt will pop up when the user logging in to the management platform or refreshing the home page.
 In addition, the user can also configure the email Notification Strategy to obtain an email reminder when the license information is abnormal.
 Relevant exception information is also recorded in the compute node log.

-**Special note**: Currently, the abnormal license information will not cause the stop of compute node service, but it still needs to be noted.
+**Special note:** Currently, the abnormal license information will not cause the stop of compute node service, but it still needs to be noted.
 The problem can be solved by restarting the compute node service during the low peak period of service.

 ### Compute node cluster switching